 Experience: A tenured faculty at McGill University, Montreal between 1988 and 1995, Prof. Chandra has also been associated with IIM Ahmedabad and IIM Bangalore.
 He also served as the founding chairperson of the Centre for Innovation, Incubation & Entrepreneurship, IIM-Ahmedabad.

-Current Position: No. o
+Current Position:

-Non-Executive and assoc
+Non-Executive and

-Independent Director Mind
+Independent Director

-No. of years of association with Mindtree: 6 years Membership in Committees:-
+No. of years of association with Mindtree: 6 years